 And when you contribute a good amount of cash to the deal, the pricing will be much lower than the numbers mentioned earlier.
 We’ve seen fix & flip loan rates go as low as 7.5% plus 1 point (origination fee), but most are in the range of 9% to 10% interest plus 2 points.

-Also, if you’re not seeking 100% financing, the loan term is typically 12 months, and you can request 18 months if it’s an extensive rehab project.
+Also, if you’re not seeking 100% financing, the loan term is typically 12 months, but you can request 18 months if it’s an extensive rehab project.

 Hard Money Lenders that Fund 100%